Cooperation-org/skillsaware-endorsement/README.md

 ## 📦 Build & Deploy

-See [DEPLOYMENT.md](./DEPLOYMENT.md) for comprehensive deployment guide.
+See [DEPLOYMENT.md](./DEPLOYMENT.md) for comprehensive deployment guide with detailed instructions for all deployment options.

 ### Build for Production